KaartGroup/Brazil/.github/ISSUE_TEMPLATE/road-names.md

 Adding street names in Brazil retrieved from IBGE Map of Urban Areas. #Kaart 2018

 #### Contact
-For questions or comments regarding this project, please contact Gary ([garylancelot](https://www.openstreetmap.org/user/garylancelot) ) or leave a comment below.
+For questions or comments regarding this project, please contact Leanne ([LSkalayo](https://www.openstreetmap.org/user/LSkalayo) ) or leave a comment below.